QuentinRa/blog.quentinra.dev/operating-systems/windows/linux/index.md

 Now, you have to pick the **commands** you want, which means replacing "Skip" <small>(in the column "New")</small> with a version of the command.
 You should use the search bar.
 You may install `vim`, `wget`/`curl`, and `make` to compile Makefiles.

-6. Then process with the installation
+6. Finish the installation
-7. Now, you should open a new terminal on Windows (ex: Powershell, cmd, ...) and write a command
+7. Now, you should open a new terminal on Windows (ex: PowerShell, cmd, ...) and write a command

 ```bash
 $ make -v